'After Life' producer Charlie Hanson removed from show following sexual misconduct allegations

 “Based on the summaries that have been provided to me, I understand that many of these accusations are made anonymously and are demonstrably false,” he wrote.
 “I have not had one complaint in decades of work in the media industry.

-“I categorically reject any wrongdoing on my part, and strongly refute the allegations that have been levelled at me.
+“I categorically reject any wrongdoing on my part, and strongly refute the allegations that have been levelled at me.”

 He continued: “I have worked with and supported hundreds of men and women during my working life and will do what is necessary to protect and/or restore my reputation.